Lockerbie: A Search for Truth: Reception

 The series holds a 78% "Fresh" score on review aggregator Rotten Tomatoes, based on 19 reviews with an average rating of 6.9/10.
 In a positive review, Nick Curtis of the London Standard wrote, "This is a thoroughly decent, even honourable attempt to remind us what the Lockerbie atrocity was, and why it matters that it remains unresolved."
 Conversely, Alison Rowat of The Herald wrote, "In leaving many questions unanswered the makers could be hoping that interest will be rekindled.
 Yet the opposite might be true.
 Viewers, stunned by the case’s complexities as set out here, might conclude the truth will never fully emerge."

 The series was also criticised by reviewers, and families of the victims for capitalising on the events.

+Accolades

 The series won Best Scripted Series at the 2025 British Academy Scotland Awards, with McCormack nominated for Best Actress (film/television) and David Harrower nominated for Best Writer.
+Firth was nominated for Leading Actor at the British Academy Television Awards.